-Students may be able to proceed to LEAP French 2 subject to:
+Students may be able to proceed to ULFR51020 - LEAP French 2 (A2) subject to:

 - achieving a mark over 75%

-- Agreeing to study independently the material recommended by the language tutor to reach the Common European Framework level required at the end of LEAP French 1 – A1/A2
+- agreeing to study independently the material recommended by the language tutor to reach the Common European Framework level required at the end of ULFR51010 - LEAP French 1 (A1/A2)

-* By taking this option students agree to cover the material recommended by the language tutor independently.
+By taking this option students agree to cover the material recommended by the language tutor independently.
 They will be taking this at their own risk.
-They are not allowed to take LEAP French 1 or ask for a refund.
+Once they have enrolled on the course, they are not allowed to move back to ULFR51010 - LEAP French 1 (A1/A2) or ask for a refund.